2006 Iraqi government formation: First Assembly meeting

 Negotiations over the new government only started in earnest once the results of the election were in.

 Acting President Talabani attempted to convene a meeting of the Assembly for March 12, but this required the assent of acting Vice-President Adel Abdul Mahdi, who initially refused to consent.

 The seven parties within the United Iraqi Alliance wrote to Talabani asking him to delay the first session until there was agreement on who should occupy top government positions.
-They were reluctant to approve the Assembly speaker – expected to be a Sunni – or the President – expected to be a Kurd – before they had agreed to their nominee as Prime Minister.
+They were reluctant to approve the Assembly speaker – expected to be a Sunni – or the President – expected to be a Kurd – before they had agreed to their nominee as prime minister.

 However, on March 8, Abdul Mahdi backtracked and agreed to sign the decree, on the basis that it would be a "pro-forma" session that would not discuss the Prime Minister and after advice from the Federal Court of Iraq that the Assembly could be convened via an alternative process if he refused to sign.

 Talabani agreed to delay the first meeting until March 19 after the Dawa and Sadr Blocs within the United Iraqi Alliance threatened to boycott the session, which might block quorum.
 At a meeting with the US Ambassador, the leaders of all the Iraqi parties agreed to bring forward the date to March 16, to prevent the meeting clashing with the Shia festival of Arba'een.

-In. the event the meeting lasted only thirty minutes and dealt with the swearing-in of the new Assembly members.
-It was technically left open rather than being adjourned so that the constitutional can require to elect the Speaker at the first session could be complied with.
-The Assembly's eldest member, Adnan Pachachi chaired the session as acting speaker following Arab political tradition.
+In the event the meeting lasted only thirty minutes and dealt with the swearing-in of the new Assembly members.
+It was technically left open rather than being adjourned so that the constitutional requirement to elect the Speaker at the first session could be complied with.
+The Assembly's eldest member, Adnan Pachachi, chaired the session as acting speaker following Arab political tradition.

 On April 12 Pachachi announced that he would convene the Assembly again for April 17 in an attempt to break the impasse over the new government.
 However, on April 16 he agreed to postpone the meeting for "a few days" as the Alliance had objected to the nomination of Tariq al-Hashimi to the post of speaker, calling him "hardline and sectarian".